99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - encryption in transit
   - SSL/TLS encryption while its being transmitted, using the HTTPS endpoint

 can force encryption with bucket policy

+x-amz-server-side-encryption header to request server-side encryption with S3 Managed keys.
+x-amz-server-side​-encryption​-customer-algorithm, x-amz-server-side-encryption-customer-key and x-amz-server-side-encryption-customer-key-MD5 headers.
+Headers for Customer managed keys.

 SecureTransport:
 policy permission to limit access by IP addresses or require that data must be encrypted in transit (HTTPS).

 - CORS: cross-origin resource sharing